To Report Child Abuse or Neglect call 303-663-6270 or 1-844-4CO-KIDS (1-844-264-5437)

-The Youth in Conflict team works with youth age 12-21 and their families.
+The Youth in Conflict team works with youth age 12-18 and their families.
 Families receiving casework services may involve youth who are beyond parental control, youth who have delinquency cases in Juvenile Court, youth who have a family history of abuse or neglect, youth who need permanency and youth with developmental disabilities.
 The primary focus is on maintaining youth safely in their home.
 Caseworkers engage with families to help identify resources in the community to provide needed treatment and support.
 The Department of Human Services may refer families to additional treatment resources, such as in-home therapy.
 Should youth exhibit high risk behavior requiring placement out of the home, the caseworker work with families to identify appropriate relative (kin) resources for the youth and keeping the youth in their own community.
 We work toward reunifying youth safely with their parents and creating a permanent plan for the welfare of every youth.